kaigll/The-Navigator/README.md

-# Two-wheeled Skid Steered Robot
+# The Navigator
-Designed to navigate a maze and optimise a route for the return journey.
+A Two-wheeled Skid Steered Robot designed to navigate a maze and optimise a route for the return journey.